nomad-coe/nomad-parser-amber/README.md

 ## Test Files
 Example output files of Amber (SANDER/PMEMD) can be found in the directory test/examples.
-More details about the calculations and files are explained in a README in this directory.
+More details about the calculations and files will be explained in this README file.

-# Documentation of Code
+# Documentation
-The [google style guide](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) provides a good template on how the code should be documented.
-This makes it easier to follow the logic of the parser.